-Wegener Granulomatosis with Polyangiitis, also known as GPA, is a small-vessel vasculitis that primarily affects the upper airways, the lungs, and kidneys.
+Granulomatosis with Polyangiitis (GPA), formerly known as Wegener's Granulomatosis, is a small-vessel vasculitis that primarily affects the upper airways, the lungs, and kidneys.

 Inflammation of the upper respiratory tract and present as chronic sinusitis, otitis media, mastoiditis, with the potential complication of perforation of the nasal septum.
 Inflammation may also involve mucosal surfaces, with findings like strawberry gums.

 Inflammation of the lungs leads to hemoptysis, cough and dyspnea.
 Chest X-ray will reveal large nodular densities.